Conceiva/MezzmoKodiPlugin/README.txt

+v2.0.0.0v New Beta release

+-  Fixed a bug where TV episodes might be duplicated in the Kodi database when a client switches between DNS and IP addresses in the path table.
+-  Updated movie dupe checking introduced in v2.0.0.0u to match the new episode dupe checking method.
+-  Loosened episode check to allow for the season to equal 0 in the case of some TV shows like Good Witch and similar.
+-  Added database vacuum command to daily database maintenance to keep Kodi database compact.
+-  Added daily counter reset which tracks the sync process schedule.
+-  Fixed a bug where a very small number of videos weren't being added to the Kodi database during the daily sync process due to an offset pointer value.
+This was only happening with very large Mezzmo databases and they were getting caught by the hourly sync process.

 v2.0.0.0u New Beta release

--  FFixed issue where Kodi sync setting was only being read when the addon starts vs. right after a setting change.
+-  Fixed issue where Kodi sync setting was only being read when the addon starts vs. right after a setting change.
 -  Added Database cleanup functions on Kodi shutdown.
 -  Addressed potential minor memory leak by explicitly closing database